panphora/hyperclay-local/README.md

 **App feels slow**:
 - This is normal for Electron apps
 - Close other resource-intensive applications
-- Consider using the Go binary for better performance

 **High memory usage**:
 - Electron apps use more memory than native apps